 Refers to the exact price you can pay for each click in your pay-per-click campaign.
 For an advertiser, the CPC you offer would always be less than or equal to your maximum bid.
 It is calculated as an average of a series of bids in a period.
 Your actual CPC can be influenced by the competitor’s ad rank, maximum bid, and Quality Score in terms of Google AdWords.
 It is calculated as:

 Competitor’s Ad RankingYour Quality Score+ 0.01 = Actual CPC

 4. Cost Per Conversion(CPA)

-Also known as the Cost-Per-Action, this is used to estimate the real cost involved in getting an actual customer to your website and make successful conversions in terms of buying, subscribing to the newsletter, watching the product video, etc. Metrics, as such, helps in achieving the real target of the advertisement.
+Also known as the Cost-Per-Action, this is used to estimate the real cost involved in getting an actual customer to your website and making successful conversions in terms of buying, subscribing to the newsletter, watching the product video, etc. Metrics, as such, help in achieving the real target of the advertisement.
 It can be calculated as:

 Total Cost of Generating TrafficTotal Conversion Numbers= CPA

 Read more: Leveraging Facebook Shop for Business Growth

 Inferred by the name, it refers to the maximum profits generated from your ads in terms of revenue invested and revenue yielded.
 It can be calculated as: